osmlab/learnoverpass/CONTRIB.md

 # Exercises Contributing

-Whilst the exercises contain logic to work, creating new ones is easy and does not require any programming knowledge (apart from using the Overpass QL of course).
+Whilst the exercises contain logic to work, creating new ones is easy and does not require any programming knowledge (apart from using the Overpass QL of course) or any special development tools

+If you wish to edit existing exercises, feel free to click the 'Improve Page' buttons present in every exercise page.

+If you instead wish to create a new exercise module:

 1. Create a new exercise category in the `exercises/` folder.
 2. Define your exercises, where every new problem is a unique markdown file.
 List them in numerical format (`1.md`, `2.md`) for simplicity